 RI Child Custody attorney and RI divorce lawyer David Slepkow recently published the articles below to explain potential pitfalls and common problems associated with child custody law, visitation, paternity issues and divorce.
 The information provided in the articles can assist divorcing couples, unmarried parents or divorced parents in understanding the available legal options to resolve common child custody and post-divorce issues successfully.

 When couples divorce in Rhode Island, one parent might request to defer the sale of the house for numerous reasons that may serve the best interest of the child.
 This article explains how the court system makes the final decision on deferring the sale of the home.
 The determination of whether the house should be sold is usually based on whether it is economically feasible for the custodial parent to remain in the home.
-The article explains what happens if the court allows the sale of the home to be deferred including how equity will ultimately be shared when the house is sold and what happens if the parties involved cannot agree on the home’s fair market value.
+The article explains what happens if the court allows the sale of the home to be deferred including how equity will ultimately be shared when the house is sold.
+What happens if the parties involved cannot agree on the home’s fair market value.

 This divorce, custody, child support in RI and federal tax law article was authored by a RI Child Custody attorney, David Slepkow.
 In the event there is no indication in a Final Judgment of divorce or Decision Pending Final Judgment or Property Settlement agreement as to who is entitled to claim the children as Dependency Exemptions then automatically the parent with Physical Custody of the children is entitled to claim the child or children for Federal Tax purposes.

 This article provides valuable information if one parent of the child wants the other parent to pay for the child’s education at a private school.
 The reader will learn how this issue is usually resolved and how most Family Court judges rule in ordering the child’s father or mother to pay for their college education.